weka/tools/wekatester/README.md

 `-w WORKLOAD` get fio jobfile specifications from a subdirectory of fio-jobfiles.
 The default is 'default'.
 Currently, there are 2 discributed with wekatester, "default" (4-corners tests), and "mixed", a set of 70/30 RW workloads.
 You can add your own directories, and use the with -w.

 `-o` will create an output file with all the fio output in it in JSON format.
-This is useful for later analysis.
-(Analysis tools forthcoming)

 `-a` automatically adjust numjobs= to 2x the number of available cores.
 Works on all workloads.